 Don’t worry!
 I am here to tell you some helpful tips and things to do once you find out you are pregnant!
 I am on my second pregnancy, and during the first, I was just so full of excitement that I didn’t think about some of these things.
 But now that I am in the middle of my second pregnancy, I have realized that there are several things that you will want to do as soon as you find out you are pregnant, and then throughout pregnancy.

-1. Don’t tell people until you are past the first trimester.
+1. Decide when to announce your pregnancy.
+I always wait to announce my pregnancies publicly until the second trimester.
 I think family is okay to tell, but it can be smart not to tell the whole world until after the first trimester is over.
-I know it can be incredibly hard not to tell your friends as soon as you find out you are pregnant, but try not to post it to Facebook just yet.
+Yes, it’s hard not to tell your friends as soon as you find out you are pregnant, but try not to post it to Facebook just yet.
 One of my biggest fears is having to go back and tell people that something has happened and you have had a miscarriage.
 The baby is most vulnerable during the first 12 weeks you are pregnant, and after the first trimester, the chance of a miscarriage drops dramatically (down to 10% of all known pregnancies).
-So just to be safe, try your hardest to wait until you are 13 weeks pregnant before you spread the glorious news.
+Everyone is different any you may decide to tell people as soon as you find out, but think about where your support system lies in the small chance that something does happen.
 If you want to read more about why I think you should wait, you can read this post about why I wait until the second trimester to tell people I’m pregnant.

 2. Document your pregnancy.
 One of the best ways to do this is to use a pregnancy journal.
 There are tons of cute ones on Amazon, and I have seen cute ones on Etsy, too.
 The best ones ask questions about each week or month, and provide lots of places for you to write down how you’re feeling, what you’re craving, or changes you’ve been experiencing.
 It might seem silly if you aren’t pregnant, but there’s a lot of stuff that happens and it is fun to write it all down!
 Plus, then you can go back during subsequent pregnancies and compare!
 You’ll be amazed at how different pregnancies can be even in the same person!
 If you’re not sure how to document your pregnancy in pictures, check out this post.